rsantrod/katacoda-scenarios/oda-provisioning/step3.md

 ![OCI console - Create Digital Assistant Instance dialog](assets/create-instance-dialog.jpg)

-For the name, you can add something that identifies your instance.
+1. For the name, you can add something that identifies your instance.
 In the screen you can see I named it 'odadev'.

-*For the shape
+2. For the shape, you have two options:
+..* Development
+..* Production